Skip to main content

 Eligible savers can deposit up to £4,000 per tax year into a LISA.
 This forms part of the overall £20,000 ISA allowance, so if you save £4,000 into a LISA, you could still save the remaining £16,000 of your ISA allowance into different types of ISAs.

-Junior ISA allowance
+Junior ISA (JISA) allowance

 The allowance for Junior ISAs this tax year is £9,000.

-How does the ISA allowance work?
+How does my ISA allowance work?

-It’s important to remember that the ISA allowance is a total; you don’t get a new allowance for each account.
+It's important to remember that the ISA allowance is a total.
+You don't get a new allowance for each account.

-When does my allowance renew?
+When does my ISA allowance reset?

 If your ISA isn’t flexible, you can only deposit £20,000 in total during the course of the tax year, no matter how much you take out.